fhnw-bacnet-it/transport-binding-ws/README.md

 # Binding

 ##Purpose
-The following example includes the BACnet/IT stack component (Stack project) and the Websocket Transport Binding component (WSBinding project).
+The following example includes the BACnet/IT stack component (Stack project) and the Websocket-Transport-Binding component (WSBinding project).
 The example demonstrates how to setup and start a BACnet/IT stack on localhost with two simulated BACnet devices as communication partners.
-After initialization an unconfirmed WHOIS-Request (represented as a byte stream) will be sent from one device to the other device.
+After initialization of an unconfirmed WHOIS-Request (represented as a byte stream) it will be sent from one device to the other device.